We are Oklahoma’s largest and MOST UNIFIED network of

 Policy & Legislative Advocacy

 We work to educate and inform local, state, and national lawmakers, traditional media, social influencers, and the public about the importance of the mental health system in Oklahoma.
 We advocate and lobby for better mental health and substance abuse treatment.
 We evaluate bills, policies, and ordinances, etc., and their potential impact on the state’s community-based mental health system.
 Ultimately, we strive to change public policy, laws, and even systems on behalf of Oklahoma’s most vulnerable citizens.
+One of our most successful projects to date is the 988 mental health license plate.

 Member Support